 - cheap, fake material is harder to process - it barely melts poorly, it spreads all over the place, and does not allow the bond to form correctly.
 As a result, the client will feel uncomfortable while wearing their fusion hair extensions and can even experience pain.

-What Is the Difference Between Gel Keratin and Standard Keratin Glue?
+What Is the Difference Between Gel Keratin Glue and Italian Keratin Glue?

-Both are used to create bonds to attach extended strands to the natural hair as well as to rebuild keratin bonds during the reinstallation procedure.
+Both are used to create bonds to attach extended strands to the natural hair as well as to rebond hair extensions during the reinstallation procedure.

 The main differences between the two types are:

-Standard keratin melts at 180-200°C while gel material melts at 200-220°C. Make sure your hair extension iron supports this temperature mode. - Color palette
+- Melting temperature: Standard Italian keratin melts at 180-200°C while gel material melts at 200-220°C. Make sure your hair extension iron supports this temperature mode.

 Also, using keratin gel reduces the risk of your fingers getting burned.
 Finally, the resulting bonds will be easier to clean and will last the client longer.